Cyril9227/cyril9227.github.io/_posts/YoutubeSummary/2025-01-04-YoutubeSummary.md

 - Use chatGPT to summarize each chunk
 - Collate the chunks into a final summary and voila

-The whole script is available at : TODO
+The whole script and an example output are available here : <a href="https://github.com/Cyril9227/YoutubeSummary">https://github.com/Cyril9227/YoutubeSummary</a>

 ### Getting the transcript

 Fortunately, everything exists in python. <br>

-First some quick regex to extract the <i>video_id</i> from the YouTube URL:
+First some quick regex to extract the `video_id` from the YouTube URL:

 ```python
 import re